 - e.
 Tighten the screws with a screwdriver, alternating among the screws until they are tight.
 If possible, each screw should be rotated two full rotations at a time.
 Repeat until the screws are tight.
 Do not overtighten the screws by using excessive force. - 5.
-Install the air baffle (see "Installing the air baffle" on page 162). - 6.
-Install the cover (see "Installing the cover" on page 160). - 7.
+Install the air baffle (see "Installing the air baffle" on page 150). - 6.
+If you have the optional hot-swap rear hard disk drive cage installed, rotate it down (see "Rotating the optional hot-swap rear hard disk drive cage down" on page 148). - 7.
+Install the cover (see "Installing the cover" on page 146). - 8.
 Reconnect the external cables; then, reconnect the power cords and turn on the peripheral devices and the server.